bharat-gandhi-uf/NdLinear/README.md

 # NdLinear
 This Repo shocases usage of NdLinear on a CLIP type Vision Language Deep Learning Model, with the use of "vit-base-patch16-224" Vision transformer from Google and "distilbert-base-uncased" for Language understanding.
 For more info, look at the Model Architecture section.
 # Process
-# CLIP (Contrastive Language-Image Pre-training) Implementation

-This repository contains a PyTorch implementation of a CLIP-like model for image-text matching.
-CLIP models are trained to learn a joint embedding space for images and text, enabling zero-shot image classification and cross-modal retrieval.

 ## Overview